ritesh-777/Incremental-Metric-Bipartite-Matching-Algorithm/README.md

 # Efficient Algorithms for Incremental Metric Bipartite Matching - Implementation

-This repository contains implementations and experimental results for three online matching algorithms evaluated on three different datasets: Beijing Road Network, Synthetic, MNIST, and Taxi.
+This repository contains the implementation of the Push-Relabel (PR) algorithm introduced in the paper [Efficient Algorithms for Incremental Metric Bipartite Matching](https://openreview.net/forum?id=wnIanx0r0w), accepted in ICLR 2026.
+Furthermore, the project constains experimental results of three other online matching algorithms to benchmark with PR evaluated on four different datasets: Beijing Road Network, Synthetic, MNIST, and NYC-Taxi.

 ## Repository Structure